 People with these special health concerns should consult a medical professional if they feel their health is affected by indoor mold.

 Sensitive individuals should avoid areas that are likely to have mold, such as compost piles, cut grass, and wooded areas.
 Inside homes, mold growth can be slowed by controlling humidity levels and ventilating showers and cooking areas.

 Yes!
-If you are a sensitized individual or have any upper respiratory problems, it is a wise idea to test for mold even though you may not see or smell it.
+If you are a sensitized individual or have any upper respiratory problems, it is a wise idea to perform air quality testing even though you may not see or smell it.
 MC2 Home Inspections in Denver offers full service mold testing in Denver and surrounding areas.
 Our mold testing in Denver is non invasive and the test only takes 5 minutes per sample.
 The samples are collected and then dropped off at a local Denver laboratory for analysis.
 You will receive a detailed fungal report within 48 hours of collection.